ArghyaChatterjee/Conda-Tutorial/README.md

 This takes you back to the base environment (or your system shell if you're not in base).

 - To delete the environment (foundationpose_ros) entirely:
-If you're sure you don’t want it anymore:

 ```bash
 conda remove --name foundationpose_ros --all -y
 ```